rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/users/post-forgot-pwd-v2.0.rst

 the email address associated with your account.

-You can use the forgot password operation to reset the password through the Cloud Identity API or Rackspace Cloud user interface.
+You can use the forgot password operation to reset the password through the Rackspace Identity API or Rackspace Cloud user interface.

     - To reset the password by using the API, submit the forgot password request without the portal attribute.
 After you submit the request, the